a-luna/aaronluna.dev/content/flask_api_tutorial/part-3/index.md

           <p><strong>Line 5: </strong>This is where we create the Flask blueprint object for our API.
 The first parameter, <code>"api"</code>, is the name of the blueprint.
 All API endpoint names will be prefixed with this value (e.g., <code>api.func_name</code>).
 The <code>url_prefix</code> value makes all API routes begin with <code>/api/v1</code> (e.g., <code>api/v1/auth/login</code>).</p>
       </li>
       <li>
           <p><strong>Lines 6, 14: </strong>The API will implement <a href="https://tools.ietf.org/html/rfc6750" target="_blank">Bearer token authentication</a>.
-This dictionary value is passed to the Flask-RESTx <code>Api</code> constructor which adds the authorization to the Swagger UI page.
-This creates a "Authorize" button in the Swagger UI that prompts you to enter a Bearer token value (i.e., JWT value).
-After providing a token, all API methods that require authorization will automatically send the token in the Authorization field of the request header.</p>
+Providing a value for <code>authorizations</code> to the Flask-RESTx <code>Api</code> constructor will allow the user to add a JWT to the header of all requests sent through the Swagger UI.
+Specifically, the Swagger UI will contain a button labeled "Authorize" that opens a modal dialog prompting the user for the value of the <code>Bearer</code> access token.</p>
 {{< info_box >}}
 Currently, Flask-RESTx only supports OpenAPI 2.0, which lacks sufficient configuration settings to accurately describe Bearer token authentication as a security scheme object.
 This is not the case in OpenAPI 3.0.
 Defining an `apiKey` named `Bearer` which is located in the `Authorization` field of the request header achieves nearly the same behavior as Bearer Token Authentication, and provides a dialog window on the Swagger UI page to send requests with the access token in the header.
 {{< /info_box >}}